connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 }
 ```
 `env:` sets the environments in which we expect to run our code.
 We've enabled support for browser-based Javascript, as well as the modern Javascript features introduced by [ES6 / ECMAScript 2015](https://www.geeksforgeeks.org/introduction-to-es6/).
-`extends:` is where we set the AirBnB ruleset we installed with `eslint-config-airbnb`.
-Our current environment will be an _extension_ of the rules in the AirBnB package.
+`extends:` specifies the ruleset(s) we want to follow.
+In this, it's the AirBnB ruleset we added _via_ `eslint-config-airbnb`.
+Our new ESLint configuration will be an _extension_ of the rules in the AirBnB package.

-**YAY!!** We've finished installing ESLint with a basic working configuration.
-One more step before we have our awesome new linting abilities enabled in VS Code.
+**YAY!!** ESLint is now installed with a working AirBnB ruleset.
+The next will add our awesome new linting abilities to VS Code.

-## STEP 2: VS Code Integration
+## STEP 2: VS Code

+### Installing the extension
 If you're not already in VS Code, open it up now.
 Open up the [Extensions pane](https://code.visualstudio.com/docs/editor/extension-gallery) and search for [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) by Dirk Baeumer.
 Click the _Install_ button.

+### Updating VS Code settings
-Once the ESLint extension is installed, we just need to update our VS Code settings.
-If you're not sure how to access your VS Code settings, review [Sey's guide](https://github.com/seyitaintkim/VS-Code) one more time.
-(_Hint:_ CTRL+SHFT+P > "Open Settings")
+ If not sure how to access Settings in VS Code, check [Sey's guide](https://github.com/seyitaintkim/VS-Code). (_Hint:_ CTRL+SHFT+P > "Open Settings")
-We have two goals: to use ESlint as our default formatter and to format our code autmatically when saving.
-To achieve this, update the following settings:
+With the ESLint extension installed, update the two settings shown below.
+You can either search for these by name in the Settings GUI, or directly paste them code into your VS Code `**settings.JSON**` file:

 ```json
   "editor.codeActionsOnSave": {